Postgraduate Diploma in Rheumatology

 - Demonstrate an in-depth knowledge and understanding of the epidemiology and global impact of rheumatology conditions.

-- Self-Management techniques, support groups, use of social media and consequence of the digital age.
+- Self-Management techniques, support groups, use of social media and consequences of the digital age

 - Demonstrate active engagement in the evolving role of the rheumatology healthcare professional in the digital age for improved patient treatment and care.